-In contrast to this are the world's least developed countries (LDCs), which tend to have HDI scores below 0.55, in the "low human development" category.
+In contrast to this are the world's least-developed countries (LDCs), which tend to have HDI scores below 0.55, in the "low human development" category.
 LDCs face unstable governments, widespread poverty, lack of access to healthcare, and poor education.
 Additionally, these countries have low income and low life expectancies, coupled with high birth rates.
-This illustrates the fundamental purpose of the HDI: to help the United Nations determine which countries (especially which least developed countries) need assistance.
+This illustrates the fundamental purpose of the HDI: to help the United Nations determine which countries (especially which least-developed countries) are most in need of assistance.